 Work Zone Crashes, Injuries, & Fatalities

-Between 2013 and 2019, work zone fatalities increased 42%.
-In 2019, over 115,000 work zone crashes were estimated to have occured resulting in over 39,000 injuries and 842 fatalities.
+Between 2013 and 2020, work zone fatalities increased 45%.
+In 2020, over 102,000 work zone crashes were estimated to have occured resulting in over 45,000 injuries and 857 fatalities.

-The rising number of accidents, injuries, and fatalities highlight the need for positive protection.
-In 2016, USDOT set the value of a single life at $9.6 million dollars.
-13 California research found a cost benefit for highly mobile barrier of $1.9 million per year, per barrier.
+The rising number of accidents, injuries, and fatalities further highlight the imperative for Positive Protection.
+Federal law and ANSI standards identify types of projects that need Positive Protection.
+For such projects, a “separate pay item” for positive protection is required under federal law and regulations.
+1, 11 The Infrastructure Investment and Jobs Act of 2021 (IIJA) amends the Highway Safety Improvement Program (HSIP) to increase funding & protection for "Vulnerable Road Users", which includes "highway workers on foot".
+In 2021, USDOT set the value of a single life (VSL) at $11.8 million dollars.
+13, 37 California research found a cost benefit for highly mobile barrier of $1.9 million per year, per barrier.
 14

 "Motorists will inevitably make mistakes.
 Too often they pay for their mistakes with their lives – or the lives of innocent bystanders....
 We have the technology and 'know how' to build our roadway system to anticipate user error.
 It can be designed, constructed, equipped, and operated to forgive the errant user and protect the innocent victim."